senseye-inc/senseye-api-client/README.md

 ## License

-Senseye-Api-Client is available under the [BSD License 2.0](https://opensource.org/licenses/BSD-3-Clause).
+senseye-api-client is available under the [BSD License 2.0](https://opensource.org/licenses/BSD-3-Clause).

-A full list of 3rd party software and respective licenses can be found [here](https://app.fossa.com/attribution/2a379db8-9508-409e-8601-033076b815c9)
+A full list of 3rd party software and respective licenses can be found [here](https://app.fossa.com/attribution/375f90d1-94c3-433e-aea1-a72f308c2922)